nwchemgit/nwchem-wiki/Interfaces-with-External-Software.md

 interfaces it with the [qmd](Gaussian-Basis-AIMD.md) module.
 This procedure requires an internet connection to dowload the Plumed source.

-Instead, if you wish to use an existing Plumed install, the following environment variables must be set (after having unset `BUILD_PLUMED`:
+Instead, if you wish to use an existing Plumed installation, the following environment variables must be set (after having unset `BUILD_PLUMED`):
 ```
 USE_PLUMED=1
 ```